-Murphy’s First Generation William Murphy b.
-1704 William Murphy was born in 1704 in Ireland.
+Murphy’s First Generation in America William Crawford Murphy 1704-1750 William Murphy was born in 1704 in Ulster, Ireland.
 He died in Spotsylvania Co., VA.
-William Murphy married Mary Fouquoy
+William Murphy married Eleanor Elizabeth Echols in 1732

 Children of William Murphy and Margaret Hodge John Fouquoy Murphy b.
 12 Jun 1752, d.
 14 Aug 1818 Mary Murphy b.
 1753 Tabitha Murphy b.
 1753 Keziah Murphy b.
 1754, d.
 1754 William Murphy b.
 12 Mar 1759, d.
 2 Nov 1833 Joseph Murphy b.
 1761, d.
 183

 September 14, 1798, William Murphy and Isaac Barton were a "presbytery" in the organization of the "Church of Christ on Lick Creek" (now the Warrensburg Church), with a constituency of "eighteen members," David Wisecarver, clerk.
-Benedict, who gathered his information (1810) from near-at-hand sources, speaks in high terms of William Murphy's ministerial labors in the Holston Association, "which he assisted in raising up, and in which he was very active and much esteemed until his death, the exact time of which is not known, but it is believed to have been about 1800."
+Benedict, who gathered his information (1810) from near-at-hand sources, speaks in high terms of William Murphy's ministerial labors in the Holston Association, "which he assisted in raising up, and in which he was very active and much esteemed until his death"

 John Fouquoy Murphy and Rachel Cooke While John Murphy and his wife Rachel were living in Tennessee, in fought briefly in the American Revolution.
 His family who were left to themselves lived in the vicinity of Knox County in eastern Tennessee.
 Unfortunately they were often short of food and the mother had to take the baby on horseback and a bag of corn and go many miles to the mill.
 She would leave the older children behind and told them not to be afraid if night came before she returned.
 After dark they children heard what they thought was their mother calling and started to go out to her but William the oldest sibling said “no, that’s not your mama’s voice!” and would not let his little sisters go out to meet her.
 One time John Murphy was riding through the woods and a panther sprang at him, but a neighbor who was with him shot and killed the panther.
 John’s young son William, would often be sent out to collect the cows and he was afraid of the wild thing that he was always seeing, so he would beg his little sister Peggy to go with him.
 His mother forbade him to her along as she was so small.
 Once some wild animals frightened the horse and Peggy fell off, and he thought he had killed Peggy.
 He never skipped off with her again.